architecture-building-systems/CityEnergyAnalyst/docs/files-generated-by-the-cea.rst

-**Total_linkedbuildings** a ``csv`` file has two rows (including header) and 62 columns (first column corresponding to indes) which include the following fields:
+**Total_linkedbuildings** a ``csv`` file has two rows (including header) and 62 columns (first column corresponding to index) which include the following fields:

 - ``Name``
 - ``Af_m2``